-"They employ that incredible screen, and I don't even begin to know how it works, but it's pretty amazing, y'know,” he told ACE Universe.
+"They employ that incredible screen, and I don't even begin to know how it works, but it's pretty amazing, y'know," McGregor told ACE Universe.
 "And so when you're on set, if you're in a snowscape or something, well, when you look around, you see that.
-And it makes you feel like you're in the place; I think it's going to be more, it's going to feel realer for us, for the actors.
+And it makes you feel like you're in the place.

+He added: "I think it's going to be more, it's going to feel realer for us, for the actors.
 And I think we'll be using some of that technology on our show."

 Chow, who recently worked on fellow Star Wars Disney+ series The Mandalorian, has also directed episodes of Mr Robot, American Gods, Jessica Jones, Fear the Walking Dead, Better Call Saul and The Man in the High Castle.

 “We really wanted to select a director who is able to explore both the quiet determination and rich mystique of Obi-Wan in a way that folds seamlessly into the Star Wars saga," LucasFilm President Kathleen Kennedy said in a release.

 "Based on her phenomenal work developing our characters in The Mandalorian, I’m absolutely confident Deborah is the right director to tell this story.”

 The series was originally being written by Hossein Amini, the screenwriter behind films and TV shows like McMafia, Drive, The Alienist, 47 Ronin, Snow White and the Huntsman and Our Kind of Traitor, which coincidentally starred Ewan McGregor.